 Ultimate Road to Hana Packing List

-Disclaimer*** Please note this post contains affiliate links which I receive a small commission at NO additional cost to you if you decide to click on one of my links and make a purchase.
+Disclaimer: Please note this post contains affiliate links for which I receive a small commission at NO cost to you.
+Disclosure

 Road to Hana Packing List

-1. Snacks and water: Before you start your drive to the Road to Hana, it’s a must to get gas.
-At the gas station, make sure to get some snacks, but save room for banana bread and ice cream later.
+Before you start your drive to the Road to Hana, it’s a must to get gas for your car.
+At the gas station, make sure to get some snacks and water, but save room for banana bread and ice cream later.
 You will thank me later!
 You can consider bringing a reusable water bottle with you like a life straw bottle.

-3. Towels: You will be getting in and out of the water throughout the drive so I would recommend adding quick dry towels to your Road to Hana packing list!
+You will be getting in and out of the water throughout the drive so I would recommend adding quick dry towels to your Road to Hana packing list!
 We always travel with our quick-dry towels which basically work like ShamWow towels for your body, along with being super compact and sand resistant!
 We have the Dock and Bay towels in blue and pink.

-4. Sunscreen: Since you will be getting in and out of the water, make sure to bring sunscreen with you.
+Since you will be getting in and out of the water, make sure to bring sunscreen with you.
 We always use Blue Lizard Australian Sensitive Sunscreen SPF 30 or Juice Beauty SPF 30 Sport Moisturizer which are also safe for coral reefs!
 Maui is strict about sunscreens being coral reef safe, so it is now required.

-8. Phone chargers: I would recommend getting a cigarette-lighter USB charging port, or bring a portable charging power bank for your phone to use the maps for your Road to Hana packing list.
+I would recommend getting a cigarette-lighter USB charging port, or bring a portable charging power bank for your phone to use the maps for your Road to Hana packing list.
 Throughout most of this trip, your phone might actually have service, but if you download the Shaka guide app it keeps track of your location without the internet.